derrchan/her-os/README.md

 This is a simple Next.js implementation of OpenAI's realtime API with inspirations from her os.

+This project uses the [@openai/openai-realtime-api-beta](https://github.com/openai/openai-realtime-api-beta) library for real-time communication with OpenAI's API.

 ![AI Assistant Interface](./public/her.png)